vanessa-opensource/sonarqube-inject-vsc/README.md

 ## Important

-When you install this extension archive with the utility `sonarlint` will be downloaded (~30MB).
+`sonarlint` utility will be downloaded (~30MB) on first-time activation of the extension.

 ## Extension settings